Skip to primary navigation Skip to content Skip to footer

 Cabecita Loca

 Cabecita Loca has the proud honor of being the International Wine Challenge’s best vermouth of 2019!
-This Spanish vermouth is the best in the country and the second-best in the world according to this year’s rankings.
-It’s flavor profile is highly complex, with 20 varieties of herbs and plants, including wormwood, spices, roots, and flowers.
-Cabecita Loca also achieves a wonderful balance of sweet and bitter that stay on your tongue as you sip.
+Its flavor profile is highly complex, with 20 varieties of herbs and plants, including wormwood, spices, roots, and flowers.
+Cabecita Loca also achieves a wonderful balance of sweet and bitter that stays long on the tongue as you sip.

 Miró Reserva Etiqueta Negra

 Miró is a top name in Catalan vermouth, and its Reserva Etiqueta Negra is a prime example as to why.
-This award-winning vermouth is a classic, coming from Reus, where vermouth was first introduced into Spain.
-Herbaceous, spicy, and deep, this Spanish vermouth hits all the right notes.
-The flavors that come through the most are oregano and anise, which perfectly harmonize with the sweetness of the wine.
+This award-winning vermouth has a very classical profile and comes from Reus, the Spanish town where vermouth was first introduced.
+Herbaceous, spicy, and deep, this vermouth hits all the right notes.
+The dominant flavors are oregano and anise, which perfectly harmonize with the sweetness of the wine.

 Lustau Rojo

 Lustau is famous for its delightful Jerez sherry, which is the base of this unique Spanish vermouth.
-Lustau Rojo is a combination of amontillado and Pedro Ximénez wines, with herbs like sage and wormwood coming through.
+Lustau Rojo is a combination of amontillado and Pedro Ximénez wines, with herbs like sage and wormwood at the forefront.
 This is the perfect match to balance out the sweetness from the amontillado.

 Lacuesta Reserva Rojo

-Lacuesta Reserva Rojo is aged in French oak barrels made from new wood, and in small batches.
-This is unique, as many wines tend to age in old barrels that are used time and time again.
-Because of these barrels, this vermouth takes on notes of cocoa, coffee, and tobacco, which are deep, rich and complex.
+Lacuesta Reserva Rojo is aged in new French oak barrels.
+This is unique, as many wines tend to be aged in older barrels to impart the flavour absorbed by the wood.
+By using new barrels, this vermouth takes on notes of cocoa, coffee, and tobacco, for a deep, rich, and complex profile

-Come with Food Lover Tour and taste the best Spanish vermouth on our incredible food tours!
+Join us on a Food Lover Tour and taste the best Spanish vermouth for yourself!